Woman smiling and leaning on desk.

 Errors and omissions insurance icon

-Does your company need errors and omissions insurance?
+Why do you need errors and omissions insurance?

-E&O insurance covers:
+E&O insurance protects from:

 • Work errors and oversights